MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Data-sources.md

 ![View Organizational data attributes for area](../images/wpa/Use/org-data-attributes.png)

-This detailed coverage page includes the following.
+This attribute details page includes the following.
+In the **Page settings** panel to the right of this page, you can change the increments of time to group the data by (day, week, or month), the date range, or what employees to include (all employees, measured employees, or internal collaborators) in the chart and list on this page.

-* **Coverage over time**: This chart shows the coverage for the attribute at different moments in time.
-You can adjust the increments of time, and the range of the chart, in the **Page Settings** panel to the right of the page.
+* **Coverage for**: This chart shows the coverage for the selected attribute at different moments in time.
+This historical data gives you insight into how the data for this attribute has changed over time and what date ranges will be useful for analysis.
+You can select a bar in the chart to see the details for that date in the table.
-* **Values**: Lists all values for the selected attribute provided in the uploaded data.
-When you [create queries](../Tutorials/Query-basics.md), you can filter and group accounts with a few of these attributes, so being familiar with these helps give insight into the types of queries you might want to create for analysis.
+* **Values**: Lists all values that exist for the selected attribute that were included in the uploaded data for the selected date.
+When you [create queries](../Tutorials/Query-basics.md), you can filter and group accounts with a few of these attributes, so being familiar with these gives you insight into what types of queries will be useful for analysis.
-* **Employees with value**: This shows the number of people that have that attribute value in the data file.
-For example, the following graphic shows the number of contacts that have a non-blank value for that attribute.
+* **Employees with this value**: This shows the number of people that have that attribute value in the data file.
+For example, the following graphic shows the number of contacts that have a non-blank value for the selected attribute.
 * **Coverage**: Shows the percentage of measured employees with that value.

 >[!Note]
-> Select Download Excel to view the complete list of attribute details for that have more than 500 value for the page view.
-To view the list for a different attribute, you can select a different attribute in **Attribute Details**.
+> Next to **Attribute details**, you can select a different attribute to change the focus of the details to it.
+Also, only the first 500 values are shown in this page's table.
+If the selected attribute has more than 500 values, you can select **Download CSV** to view the complete list of attribute values and details for those with more than 500 values in the downloaded .csv file.

 For more information about what data is needed for metric calculations, see: